VoHieu2402/PGPortfolio_VNStocks/README.md

-# A Deep Reinforcement Learning Framework for Portfolio Management: Application for Vietnamese stocks
+# A DRL Framework for Portfolio Management: Application for Vietnamese stocks

 This project draws inspiration from the deep reinforcement learning framework for portfolio management proposed by [Jiang et al. in 2017](https://arxiv.org/abs/1706.10059).
-We conduct further investigation into the original architecture introduced by Jiang et al. in 2017, tailoring it for implementation in the Vietnamese stock market.
+I conduct further investigation into the original architecture introduced by Jiang et al, tailoring it for implementation in the Vietnamese stock market.
 The portfolio encompasses 14 distinct stocks, detailed in below table.
 The objective is to formulate a reward function that maximizes the risk-adjusted return of the portfolio relative to the benchmark (VNI - VN Index)

 | Num | Ticker | Description
 | --- | --- | --- |